How do I Join?

 What has the Co-op done so far?

 Planning for Flying Bike began 2010 when 15 people began working to open a brewery.
 The co-op has focused on building a membership base, reaching out to our community, supporting area businesses, hosting member only events as well as outreach events, and sourcing member-driven beer through homebrew competitions.
 The Board of Directors has spent countless hours researching legal requirements, building a solid business plan, and vetting potential brewery locations.
 The next step is to build sufficient capital to follow through on our plan.

 How much does ownership cost?

-A “Founding” membership is $150.
+A lifetime membership costs $200.
 This amount purchases one voting share in the Co-op.
 This is a one-time purchase, with no recurring fees.
-Once the brewery is open, a member-owner share will be $200, and doesn’t carry the “Founding” member distinction.

 Is there a payment plan for memberships?

 Not yet.
 At this point, full payment is necessary upon becoming a member-owner.